jamesyoung-15/DeepLearningProject/README.md

 # DeepRL MarioKart64
-My project that uses Deep Reinforced Learning to play MarioKart64.
+My project that attempts to use Deep Reinforced Learning to play MarioKart64.
 Specfically, the project uses Deep Q-Learning as described by [this paper](https://arxiv.org/abs/1312.5602).
+Unsuccessful before submission :(.

 The project uses debugger build of [Mupen64Plus emulator](https://mupen64plus.org/docs/) and wraps it with Farama's [Gymnasium](https://gymnasium.farama.org/) library to simplify training.

 ## Instructions
 Project requires Linux.
 Tested with Arch Linux and Debian-based distros (eg. Ubuntu, PopOS).